-- 2. All MCA/ MOA students must receive prior approval to bring a guest and are responsible for their guest's conduct. - 3.
-Participants at events are to be courteous, friendly, and polite.
-School regulations apply to students and visitors at all times during the event both on and off campus. - 4.
-All events will be scheduled at the discretion of the administration or advisor. - 5.
-At events, all students may be asked to present a Student ID card. - 6.
-Guests at formal school dances within the district will be required to obtain a guest pass before the dance and present a photo ID and the guest pass at the entrance door.
-No guest passes will be issued at the time of a dance. - 7.
-Students are not to loiter on or near campus after school events.
-For events at other sites, the same school rules apply. - 8.
-Students or guests who do not display appropriate behavior at a school event will be required to leave.
+2. All MMHS students must receive prior approval to bring a guest and are responsible for their guest's conduct.

+3. Participants at events are to be courteous, friendly, and polite.
+School regulations apply to students and visitors at all times during the event both on and off campus.

+- 4. All events will be scheduled at the discretion of the Principal, Activities Director, and Student Government. - 5.
+At all events, all students will be asked to present a Student ID card at the ticket office and at the entrance door.

+6. Guests at formal school dances will be required to obtain a guest pass before the dance and present a photo ID and the guest pass at the entrance door.
+Guest passes are due at the Activities Office forty-eight hours before the scheduled event.
+No guest passes will be issued at the time of a dance.
+Murrieta Mesa High School students must bring their I.D. card when attending school dances and activities.

+7. Students are not to loiter on or near campus after school events.
+For events at other sites, the same school rules apply.

+8. Students or guests who do not display appropriate behavior at a school event will be required to leave.
 Parents will be contacted and required to pick up their son/daughter immediately.
-Until such time as they arrive, the student or guest will remain with the administrator in charge. - 9.
-Any student placed on home or in-school suspension by an administrator or who is on expulsion status will be placed on the "no-go" list and may not attend or participate in school events for the duration of the suspension or expulsion. - 10.
-Any student on the "No Go List" will not be able to attend events.
+Until such time as they arrive, the student or guest will remain with the administrator in charge.

+9. Any student placed on home or in-school suspension by an administrator or who is on expulsion status will be placed on the "no-go" list and may not attend or participate in school events for the duration of the suspension or expulsion.

+10. Any student on the "No Go List" will not be able to attend events.
 Students may contact their grade level administrator regarding how to be removed from the list.

+RAM DANCES/DANCE POLICY

+Several school dances are held during the school year.
+Some dances follow athletic events, while others are for an entire evening such as a semiformal/formal dance open to all MMHS students.
+Students must have I.D. cards to attend any school dance.
+Students must attend school on the day they attend a dance.
+Students must follow the MMHS dress code for dances.
+The cost of dances may vary, and in most cases, a savings is enjoyed by USB card holders.
+When your date for the semi-formal/formal dance is not a student of Murrieta Mesa High School, you must obtain a guest pass from the Activities Director and obtain a signature of approval from your administrator and an administrator from the guest's school.
+REMINDER: All Murrieta Mesa High School students are responsible for the action and behavior of their guests.
+All guests must be under the age of 20 and if not enrolled in high school, they must meet with MMHS principal.
+A student who leaves the dance may not return.
+All students who attend the semi-formal/formal dances cannot be on the "no-go" list, and/or have any library or bookkeeping debts.
+The wrist band policy will be enforced for inappropriate dancing as outlined on the dance behavior rules and permission slip.

+WRIST BAND POLICY

+All students that attend Murrieta Mesa dances will be given a wrist band.
+If spoken to regarding inappropriate behavior, their wrist band is cut off.
+If they are spoken to a second time, they will be excused from the dance and parents will be contacted.
+There are NO refunds for inappropriate behavior.

-DANCE BEHAVIOR
+DANCE POLICY